shaon2016/Android-Interview-Questions/README.md

 # Android Interview Questions
 Here you will find top interview questions.
+Some questions are very common and they are being asked frequently in every interview.
 I will highlight some important topics into this thread.

 # Android Basics